New York Sour

 • Use a speed pourer to float the red wine.
 This will help to precisely pour the wine over a spoon.
 Place your finger over the air intake hole to slow the flow of wine.

-Dry Shaking Egg Whites
+The Importance of Dry Shaking Egg Whites

-Any cocktail with egg white should be shaken aggressively for a solid 20-30 seconds to really whip up the egg, otherwise, it defeats the purpose.
+Any cocktail with egg white should be shaken aggressively for a solid 20-30 seconds to whip up the egg, otherwise, it defeats the purpose.

 Once the egg whites are frothy, add ice, give the cocktail a vigorous few shakes to chill, and strain into your glass over ice.
 The egg white will float on the surface yielding a nice foamy crown.